Categories

 The South Got Somethin’ To Say!

-As part of the NYU: Music Industry Essentials Program I am part of here is one of my assignments talking about the rise of Southern Hip Hop/Rap.
+Here is one of my assignments talking about the rise of Southern Hip Hop/Rap.
 Check out the playlist links below and read the article. #MusicUproject

 Click here to listen on Apple Music, listen on Tidal, and click below listen on Spotify.